kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![Tell her something](../../content/images/tell-her-something.png)

 - It seems like a message intended to deflect the blame off Domingo Cano Lopez and onto unknown associates.
-- The message is completely opposite to the very intentional terror I was experiencing online only days before, and over the last 8 months, which told me something very different indeed.
+- The message is completely opposite to the very intentional terror I was experiencing online only days before, and over the previous 8 months, which told me something very different indeed.

 ## Shunned by international feminists